-- (1) The aggregate fees billed for audit services, including fees relating to the review of financial statements and statutory audits of the Corporation. - (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not disclosed under "Audit Fees". - (3) The aggregate fees billed for tax compliance, tax advice and tax planning services. - (4) "All other fees" include all other non-audit services and special services related to the acquisition of Cerro de Pasco Resources Subsidiaria del Perú S.A.C. (formerly Trevali Peru S.A.C.).
+- (1) The aggregate fees billed for audit services, including fees relating to the review of financial statements and statutory audits of the Corporation. - (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not disclosed under "Audit Fees". - (3) The aggregate fees billed for tax compliance, tax advice and tax planning services. - (4) "All other fees" include all other non-audit services. - (5) Special services related to the acquisition of Cerro de Pasco Resources Subsidiaria del Perú S.A.C. (formerly Trevali Peru S.A.C.). - (6) Canadian Public Accountability Board Participation Fee.